hodyroff/scs-training/References/README.md

 * A number of blocks have been specified, identity management, payment, etc., see <https://govstack.gitbook.io>
     - One of them is a cloud building block
 * Govstack is supported by German [BMZ](https://www.bmz.de/en), [GIZ](https://giz.de/), [DIAL](https://dial.global/), [ITU](https://itu.int), [Estonia](https://vm.ee/en)

-### SCS and GovStack
-* The SCS project has contributed to the GovStack cloud building block, reflecting some high level principles behind the standardization.
-* The SCS reference implementation fulfills the GovStack Cloud BB's specifications and is thus listed on the GovMarket.
-* The trainings are a contribution to spread the skills and this way support Digital Sovereignty.
-Thanks!